OpenMDAO/OpenMDAO/openmdao/docs/features/recording/driver_options.rst

 Driver Recording
 *****************

-To view the data coming off a :class:`Driver` such as the convergence of the model as the driver finds a solution, you can attach a :class:`CaseRecorder<openmdao.recorders.case_recorder.CaseRecorder>`.
+A :class:`CaseRecorder<openmdao.recorders.case_recorder.CaseRecorder>` is commonly attached to the problem’s Driver in order to gain insight into the convergence of the model as the driver finds a solution.
 By default, a recorder attached to a driver will record the design variables, constraints and objectives.

 Driver Recording Options
 ^^^^^^^^^^^^^^^^^^^^^^^^